Easy Container Gardening Tips for Beginners

 Family time in the garden, what a great way to share your love of growing food with them.

 I have been toying around recently with alternative gardening methods.
-My favorite being container gardening.
-I do find that some vegetables fair better than others.
-Do you have any vegetable suggestions for the new gardener when first starting out with a patio garden?
+My favorite is container gardening.
+I do find that some vegetables fare better than others.

 The vegetable really depends on the size of the container youʼre planting in.
 A 1-gallon pot isnʼt going to allow you to grow root vegetables or plants that have a large root system but they will let you grow spinach, chard, radishes, or green onions.